 Part of becoming a powerful thinker is reflecting on progress.
-Take the time to reflect on new skills and experiences students have learned during quarantine and/or life during the pandemic.
+Take the time to reflect on new skills and experiences students have learned during the past year and especially during the pandemic.
 Then, set goals (SMART ones) that can be achieved in our new reality.

 Because student work in Wixie resides in the cloud, students will see the goals over and over at their Wixie home page.
 The digital nature of the collections and reflections of skills and experiences also makes it easy to share with family and friends.